-Holi Festival - Importance and Celebrations
+Holi Festival Celebrations

-When is Holi?
+When is Holi 2020?

-In many areas, Holi celebration is praised for two days.
+About holi: Holi, festival of colors is praised for two days.
 The main day is known as Jalane Wali Holi - the day when Holi campfire is performed.
 This day is otherwise called Chhoti Holi and Holika Dahan.
 Holika Dahan alludes to Kama Dahanam in South India.

-Story of Holi
+Story Behind Festival Of Holi

-Quite often the predictions are made for the future harvest based on the flames of fire.
+Moreover, quite often the predictions are made for the future harvest based on the flames of fire.
 The fiery remains of this fire are viewed as exceptionally promising and auspicious.
 Either the ashes or the seething sections of wood are reclaimed home.

 People light their flames at home with coals and keep the cinders which they accept will ensure them against illnesses.